 What Is A Scrum Master, A Summary For Leaders

 What is a ScrumMaster article provides an overview of the role of Scrum Master.
-I’ve written an extensive piece about Scrum Methodology, and I highly suggest that you visit it first before continuing reading this page.
-It’s a concise yet extensive primer about Scrum framework.
+I’ve written an extensive piece about Scrum Methodology, and I highly suggest that you visit it first before continuing to read this page.
+It’s a concise yet extensive primer on the Scrum framework.
 Understanding this methodology will aid you in understanding what a scrum master is.

-A scrum master is like a lighthouse in a scrum team which is composed of a product owner, development team, and the scrum master himself.
-He makes it sure that he provides guidance among his teammates based on the tenets of the Scrum Framework.
+A scrum master is like a lighthouse in a scrum team which is composed of a product owner, a development team, and the scrum master himself.
+He makes sure that he guides his teammates based on the tenets of the Scrum Framework.

-Just like a lighthouse, before his team crash to a harbour on stormy weather, he makes it sure that he elucidates everyone on how they can properly “dock” their ship using Scrum.
-Although a scrum master is a part of a scrum team, you should know that he also makes it sure that as the “scrum lighthouse” of a company, he also enlightens other employees/teams on what can be a beneficial interaction with the scrum team and what can be disadvantageous.
+Just like a lighthouse, before his team crashes into a harbor in stormy weather, he makes sure that he elucidates to everyone how they can properly “dock” their ship using Scrum.
+Although a scrum master is part of a scrum team, you should know that he also makes sure that as the “scrum lighthouse” of a company, he also enlightens other employees/teams on what can be a beneficial interaction with the scrum team and what can be disadvantageous.

-Basically, scrum masters are responsible for three groups; Product Owner, Development Team, and the Organisation.
-These are mere similes and generalisation, but if you want to have the exact roles, functions, and responsibilities of a scrum master to the letter, the answer can be found in the Scrum Guide itself.
+Scrum masters are responsible for three groups; Product Owner, Development Team, and the Organisation.
+These are mere similes and generalizations, but if you want to have the exact roles, functions, and responsibilities of a scrum master to the letter, the answer can be found in the Scrum Guide itself.

 Before we focus on the specifics, let’s delve into three high-level concepts of being a scrum master.